cpputest/cpputest.github.io/manual.markdown

 These are added by default when you use the CppUTest Makefile helpers.

+### Turning memory leak detection off and on

-If you want to disable the memory leak detection (because you got too much memory leaks?) then you can do so by passing CPPUTEST_USE_MEM_LEAK_DETECTION=N to the makefile when you compile CppUTest.
+If you want to disable the memory leak detection (because you got too much memory leaks?) then you can do so in several ways.
+However, it is strongly recommended to keep the memory leak detector on and fix your memory leaks (and your static initialization issues) as this tends to lead to higher quality code.

+You can turn the memory leak detection completely off by adding this to your main:

+{% highlight c++ %}

+int main(int argc, char** argv)
+{
+    MemoryLeakWarningPlugin::turnOffNewDeleteOverloads();
+    return CommandLineTestRunner::RunAllTests(argc, argv);
+}

+{% endhighlight %}

+You can do the same by turning it off on a test by test basis, by adding this to the test group:

+{% highlight c++ %}

+void setup()
+{
+    MemoryLeakWarningPlugin::turnOffNewDeleteOverloads();
+}

+void teardown()
+{
+    MemoryLeakWarningPlugin::turnOnNewDeleteOverloads();
+}

+{% endhighlight %}

+(Do not forget to turn it on in the teardown again!)

+If you want to completely disable memory leak detection then you can do so by building CppUTest with "configure --disable-memory-leak-detection" or passing -DCPPUTEST_MEM_LEAK_DETECTION_DISABLED to the compiler when compiling CppUTest.

 ### Conflicts with operator new macros (STL!)